ignfab/voxatile/docs/howtos/ground.md

 On top of ground, we added a `pattern`.
 Patterns allows to render voxels that vary according to position.
 Here we used a random pattern that places `default:grass_1` with a change of one out of ten.

 For more information about structures and patterns, you can follow [how to render forests](forests.md).

+## Resulting parameter file

+You can find the resulting parameter file of this howto [here](params/ground.yaml).